sharife/goldenthread-v2/site/content/productions/leila.md

   connecting diverse cultural traditions to contemporary themes.

-  In response to the success of our in person tour, *Leila's Quest for Flight* will be released November 10th as a free radio play.
+  In response to the success of our in person tour and demand for digital programs during the pandemic, *Leila's Quest for Flight* has been adapted to a radio play.
 Bring this inspirational story home to share with loved ones in a new imaginative format just in time for the holidays.
 Our digital content is free to access and to share with friends, family, and community.
 background: /img/hero-leila.jpg
 titleimage: /img/archive/2018/07/leila-slider.jpg
 videos: